tnigon/eonr/docs/source/index.rst

 About
 #######
 ``EONR`` is a Python package for computing the economic optimum nitrogen fertilizer rate using data from agronomic field trials under economic conditions defined by the user (i.e., grain price and fertilizer cost).
-It can be used for any crop (e.g., corn, wheat, potatoes, etc.), but the current version (|version_current|) only supports use of the quadratic and quadratic-plateau piecewise model.
+It can be used for any crop (e.g., corn, wheat, potatoes, etc.), and as of version 0.2.0, both the quadratic-plateau and quadratic models are supported.

-**Therefore, use caution in making sure that either model is appropriate for your application.**
+**You should always exercise caution in making sure that the model being used is appropriate for your application.**

+The methods and algorithms used by the ``EONR`` package are documented in a manuscript submitted to [*Computers and Electronics in Agriculture*](https://www.journals.elsevier.com/computers-and-electronics-in-agriculture) and is currently in under peer-review:

+Nigon, T., Yang, C., Mulla, D.J., and Kaiser, D. (in review).
+Computing uncertainty in the optimum nitrogen rate using a generalized cost function. *Computers and Electronics in Agriculture*.

-*Future versions could add support for any other models that may improve the fit of experimental yield response to nitrogen for other crops.
+*If there is interest, future versions could add support for other models (spherical, linear-plateau, etc.) that may improve the fit of experimental yield response to nitrogen for various scenarios.
 Please reach out or contribute to the project if you would like to see support for a particular model.*

 Data requirements
 ******************